GavrilS/python_sanbox/unit_tests/INFO.md

 The unittest frawemork provides the subtest functionality which allows you to run a test with multiple values.

+2.2.
+TestSuite - you can group your tests with the TestSuite class and run them selectively.
+Usefull for:
+    - complex projects - organize tests in logical groups
+    - different testing levels - group tests according to their level
+    - selective testing
+    - environment specific testing - group tests based on environment or platform

 3. Assertions

 You would use the assert keyword to verify the results of your tested units.
 There are different tests you can perform with assert, but the most used one is 'assertEqual(param1, param2)', which checks if the 2 paramethers are equal.
 The 'assertEqual' method is inherited from the 'TestCase' class.
 There is a large number of available assert methods.